compylme/ophelos-customer-financial-health-feature/README.md

 Seeded content:

-- A demo user: `demo@ophelos.com` with UUID `a1b2c3d4-e5f6-7890-abcd-ef1234567890`
+- A demo user: `demo@ophelos.com` with UUID `a1b2c3d4-e5f6-7890-abcd-ef1234567890`, country `GB`, currency `GBP`
-- Up to 11 months of historical snapshots (all months except the current month)
+- Up to 11 months of historical snapshots (all months except the current month), each stamped with `GBP`
 - Realistic income/expense items per month
-- A monthly assessment for each snapshot, including the status and explanation produced by the same calculation logic used at submit time
+- A monthly assessment for each snapshot, including the status and a GBP-formatted explanation produced by the same calculation logic used at submit time

 The current month is left empty so you can manually submit a new snapshot during demos.